ghaniam/real-estate-analytics/README.md

 ### Caching
 I implemented caching mechanism to avoid hammering the partner api further everytime the console application tries to retrieve data.
 Since for now, there are no concern with having live data all the time, this is the approach that I taken.

+### Presentation Layer
+I chose a console application over a web application intentionally.
+It runs with a single command, has no framework dependencies, and keeps the focus on the backend.
+The console is interactive by design, allowing users to query any area, listing type, and search criteria rather than being hardcoded to Amsterdam and tuin specifically.
+Note that the search query only supports one filter (e.g. Tuin).

 ### Ranking
-- Listings without a MakelaarId are excluded from the ranking
+- Listings without a MakelaarId are excluded from the ranking.
-- Agent with the same listing counts are shown in the same ranks and ordered alphabetically
+- Agent with the same listing counts are shown in the same ranks and ordered alphabetically (Ascending).

 ## Use of AI